hchiam/please/README.md

 ## For Loops:

 ```
-please assign list from negative one to three to variable circle
+assign circle the value list starting from negative one ending at three
 please for each index in circle
     please print variable index
 please end for